 Student of the Year: Jesse Pink, Taft High School

-View photos from the event on ORLA Education Foundation's Flickr page in the coming days.
+> View photos from the 2015 event on our Flickr page

 Using only two butane burners and without access to running water or electricity, ProStart student teams of four prepared a three-course gourmet meal in just 60 minutes.
 This event is the yearly capstone project for the career and technical education (CTE) foodservice training program, ProStart.